Sustainability

 < Bottom row: Of which, foreigners >

-Of which, working at stores and branches
+Full-time employees working at stores

 < Bottom row: Of which, foreigners >